ChipoManda/GeneGenie/README.md

 ### Running with a Profile

-GeneGenie supports several profiles for common analysis scenarios.
+GeneGenie supports several profiles for six tool combinations.
 Use the `-profile` flag to select a profile:

 | Profile | QC Tool     | Aligner  | Quantification   |
 |---------|-------------|----------|------------------|